We ship Australia Wide

 Weight: 135gm, Length: 9.2cm, Width: 7.8cm, Height: 1.3cm.

-An Example of Early 20th Century Design
+A Reflection of Early 20th Century Fashion

-The Art of Silversmithing and Enamelling
+The Craft of Silversmithing and Enamel Work